rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 To be clear, just as Moses beheld God in the Tabernacle, where God condescended down into creation (into the holy of holies, surrounded by venerated golden cherubims and other sacred icons), so too do we behold God in the image of Christ Jesus.
 This is a radical cosmological shift, renewing us through Christ, such that through Christ we are no longer under the dominion of principalities and powers, no longer corrupted by sin, no longer bound by death.
-And this is what we see when venerating icons of Christ.
+And this is what we experience when venerating icons of Christ.

 But again, we each freely choose what to worship.
 If in your heart you feel no respect when looking at icons of Christ, then perhaps it is not Christ that you worship.
-Perhaps it is not the face of God you are seeking.
+Perhaps it is not the face of God you are seeking (but ought to be seeking, as He is the spirit of truth).

 !!! quote "2 Corinthians 4:16-18"